 telling how the Farrow-McDaniel Quilt Code, handed down

-through her family, helped enslaved people escape from
+through her family, helped enslaved people

 Since starting the lectures in 1970's, they have conducted over

 4,000 programs in colleges, universities, libraries, historical societies,

 quilting groups, NPS sites and private and governmental